wtbui/MorseBot/README.md

 Set env variable $MORSEBOT to discord key<br />
 Set env variable $GOVEEDB to path of GOVEEDB<br />

-Add new bot modules to pkg, import utils <br />
+To add a new module: <br />
+Add a folder in pkg + import utils.
+Follow structure for messagecreate commands (see echo for example)<br />
 Event handler in events.go, add new event if want to use something other than messagecreate<br />